leowainer10/Photo-Album-Django/README.md

 AWS_STORAGE_BUCKET_NAME = env("AWS_STORAGE_BUCKET_NAME")
 ```

-Once its done, if the bucket was correclty configured, it will run smoothly, and now you can deploy this project on Heroku, or any other CLoud Service you want ;)
+Once its done, if the bucket was correclty configured, it will run smoothly, and now you can deploy this project on Heroku, or any other Cloud Service you want ;)

-Hope you enjoy this Album!
+Hope you enjoy this Project!